SwaggerNiels/BlenderSpicy/README.md

 # BlenderSpiky ⚡⚡

-This is **BlenderSpiky** adapted from [BlenderSpike](https://github.com/ArtemKirsanov/BlenderSpike/tree/main)
+This is **BlenderSpiky** adapted from [BlenderSpike](https://github.com/ArtemKirsanov/BlenderSpike/tree/main) (huge shoutout to [ArtemKirsanov](https://github.com/ArtemKirsanov))

-First of all, huge shoutout to ArtemKirsanov, he made the NEURON to Blender module.

-## Graphing
-I added the **new graphing system**:

-Now you can get some great looking graphs within Blender!
+Now you can get some great looking graphs on the side of your NEURON model within Blender!
 |![](assets/figure.png)<br>Beautiful figures for in your paper|![](assets/Animation.gif)<br>Or animations for your presentation|
 |:-:|:-:|

-The graph elements are very customizable and easy in use.
 |![](assets/props/Remove_add.gif)<br>Easily create and delete graphs|![](assets/props/Fast_playback.gif)<br>Fast playback speed|![](assets/props/Customize.gif)<br>Easily customize your graphs|
 |:-:|:-:|:-:|